Los Angeles pass and card

 To understand the details, just read this guide thoroughly, understanding the mechanics of each individual pass.

-Yes absolutely, as The city's paid attractions are expensive even for children, albeit at a reduced ticket price compared to the adult.
+Yes, absolutely, as the city's paid attractions are expensive even for children, albeit at a reduced ticket price compared to the adult.

 Each pass sets children's ages according to the attractions it contains in the catalog.